Skip to main content

 tip

-Since v5.0, parseSQL can detect XOR operators and convert the expressions into rule groups with combinator "xor".
-However, since "xor" is not one of the members of defaultCombinators, you will need to specify defaultCombinatorsExtended (or some derivation of that) in your <QueryBuilder /> props if you believe the original SQL might contain XOR clauses.
+Since v5.0, parseSQL detects XOR operators and converts them to rule groups with the "xor" combinator.
+Since "xor" isn't in defaultCombinators, specify defaultCombinatorsExtended in your <QueryBuilder /> props if the original SQL might contain XOR clauses.

 import { defaultCombinatorsExtended, parseSQL, QueryBuilder } from 'react-querybuilder';